-- (a) ERCOT shall collect the short circuit data sets or data updates developed by each Transmission Service Provider (TSP) and shall compile and maintain the short circuit cases. - (b) During the first quarter of each calendar year, ERCOT shall compile and distribute the Current Year (CY) short circuit case to the System Protection Working Group (SPWG). - (c) During the second quarter of each calendar year, ERCOT shall compile and distribute the Future Year (FY) short circuit cases for years two through five to the SPWG.
+- (a) ERCOT shall collect the short circuit data sets or data updates developed by each Transmission Service Provider (TSP) and shall compile and maintain the short circuit cases. - (b) During the first quarter of each calendar year, ERCOT shall compile and distribute the Current Year (CY) short circuit case to the System Protection Working Group (SPWG). - (c) During the second quarter of each calendar year, ERCOT shall compile and distribute the Future Year (FY) short circuit cases for years two through five to the SPWG. - (d) The transmission and generation systems of each Facility owner in ERCOT shall be represented completely including positive and zero sequence data.
+Generation Resource data shall be provided by the Resource Entity.

-- (d) The transmission and generation systems of each Facility owner in ERCOT shall be represented completely including positive and zero sequence data.
-Generation Resource data shall be provided by the Resource Entity. - (e) New Generation Resources will be included in the short circuit cases once ERCOT receives either: - (i) A signed Standard Generation Interconnection Agreement (SGIA) or a public, financially-binding agreement between the generator and the TSP under which the proposed Generation Resource would be constructed; or - (ii) A letter from a duly authorized official from the Municipally Owned Utility (MOU) or an Electric Cooperative (EC) confirming the Entity's intent to construct and operate the proposed Generation Resource. - (f) Each common bus within both the short circuit case and the corresponding load flow case shall have a matching bus name and matching bus number.
-Each additional bus added to the short circuit case as necessary to perform short circuit studies shall be assigned a name and bus number that does not conflict with preexisting names and bus numbers used in the current set of load flow cases. - (g) The positive sequence impedance of Transmission Elements used in both the load flow and short circuit cases shall be the same. - (h) Zero sequence data shall include mutual impedance of multi-circuit transmission lines and of adjacent circuits within the same right-of-way, unless the TSP considers such impedance to be insignificant for studies made from this data.
+- (e) Each common bus within both the short circuit case and the corresponding steadystate load flow case shall have a matching bus name and matching bus number.
+Each additional bus added to the short circuit case as necessary to perform short circuit studies shall be assigned a name and bus number that does not conflict with pre-existing names and bus numbers used in the current set of load flow cases. - (f) The positive sequence impedance of Transmission Elements used in both the load flow and short circuit cases shall be the same. - (g) Zero sequence data shall include mutual impedance of multi-circuit transmission lines and of adjacent circuits within the same right-of-way, unless the TSP considers such impedance to be insignificant for studies made from this data.